 New breast implants can be a marvelous addition to your life and if placed by a skilled surgeon, you can enjoy an improved figure and bust line with no complications and a speedy recovery.
-At MP Plastic Surgery in Fort Worth, we stress that every woman is unique in her own way, and that breast implants should be considered only if it fits your specific circumstances.
+At MP Plastic Surgery, we stress that every woman is unique in her own way, and that breast implants should be considered only if it fits your specific circumstances.
 Having said that, breast augmentation can be a wonderful decision, and, if made as part of a larger dedication to your health, can prove to be a transformative experience.

 Since breast implants often accompany an exercise regimen, nutrition plan and other steps designed to improve your health, the question arises of how weight loss may affect your implants.
-Dr. Max in Fort Worth will discuss such questions with you as you move forward with your procedure, but in the meantime, we’ve provided a quick guideline to outline the effects.
+Dr. Max will discuss such questions with you as you move forward with your procedure, but in the meantime, we’ve provided a quick guideline to outline the effects.

 The issue as far as weight loss goes concerns the amount of fatty tissue in your breasts.
 That amount may rise and fall depending on the intensity of an exercise regimen.
 In order for breast implants to look their best, they must maintain the right ratio of perceived breast tissue with glandular tissue in the breasts.
-Some Fort Worth women have more fat in their breasts than others, and weight loss tends to impact those women more readily.
+Some women have more fat in their breasts than others, and weight loss tends to impact those women more readily.
 However, most women who elect to undergo breast augmentation have little fat in their breast tissue to begin with, meaning that weight loss rarely enters into the equation when determining it.

 Some of it depends on the placement of the implants.
 If they’re placed beneath the muscle of your chest, weight loss most likely won’t affect the size or shape of your breasts, though sagging may occur in some cases.
 If they’re above the muscles, however, then they’re more likely to be affected by weight loss after surgery.
 Even then your weight doesn’t affect the size of the implants, and in order to suffer a decrease in breast size you would need to lose at least 10 or 15 pounds.
 When conducted carefully and under the supervision of your surgeon, healthy weight loss can actually enhance your bust further, making it appear larger and more curved.